- Oct 7, 2024 - Car Accidents - Written by Cloward Trial Lawyers, reviewed by Ben Cloward

 Request Free Consultation

-call or text us 702-605-5000Accidents happen.
+call or text us 702-605-5000Accidents occur.
 But what happens if a car accident resulted in the death of a person?
-Depending on the cause of the incident, the perpetrator could be responsible to pay thousands of dollars in damages or even serve jail time.
+Depending on the cause of the incident, the perpetrator could be responsible for paying thousands of dollars in damages or even serving jail time.

 Understanding the severity of your circumstance and acquiring a strong legal team can make all the difference in your case.
-Cloward Trial Lawyers will guide you with the appropriate steps to recover compensation for your loved one’s fatal accident and claim justice.
+Our legal team at Cloward Trial Lawyers can guide you through the necessary steps to seek justice and compensation for your loved one.

 Many of the convictions surrounding death with a vehicle depend on whether there was negligence or not.
 Understanding the legal definition of negligence can help you determine whether someone can be held criminally responsible for their actions.